lukso-network/docs/docs/contracts/overview/Token/create-token.md

 ## LSP7 Tokens extensions

-The `@lukso/lsp7-contracts` package includes token extensions (similarly to OpenZeppelin contracts) that enables to include functionalities for building your token through inheritance.
+The `@lukso/lsp7-contracts` package includes token extensions (similarly to OpenZeppelin contracts) that can be added through inheritance.
+This enables to include specific functionalities for building your token.

 | Extension contract                                                                               | Description                                                                                                                   |
 | :----------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------- |